DCML83/TestProject/README.md

   Keir Strickland-Murphy

-  Group Request for private group is not working/n Edit comments and history of comments is not implemented inside friends and groups page, you can uses those search bars to search all users and group that had beed created in the database
+  Group Request for private group is not working

+  Edit comments and history of comments is not implemented

+  inside friends and groups page, you can uses those search bars to search all users and group that had beed created in the database